Epictetus/IProcess/README.md

     name = "rob"

-    IProcess.new do |resource|
+    IProcess.new do
-      resource.share :name
+      share :name

-      resource.fork do
+      fork do
         name.capitalize!
       end
     end